Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 For the mountain flowers of western regions of the United States, here's a fantastic photo atlas.

-I have even more resources for you right here.
+I have even more resources for identifying plants for you right here.

 And keep an eye on this page, because I've got some big plans for all of those wildflower photos ;)